-The average American retires at age 62 according to an April Gallup poll, but even in a low-interest economic environment, it may be possible to quit working sooner.
+The average American retires at age 63 according to the U.S. Census Bureau, but even in a low-interest economic environment, it may be possible to quit working sooner.
 Check out these tips for getting your financial house in order and kissing the 9-to-5 goodbye faster than expected.

 You can’t map the road to retirement until you have a clear idea of how close (or far) you already are, says Darrow Kirkpatrick, a software engineer who retired at age 50 and currently blogs about his experiences at Caniretireyet.com.
 That means tracking your expenses, assessing the value of your current investments (including home equity and vehicles) and periodically calculating your net worth—this calculator can help.

 “I used a retirement calculator that modeled our cash flows into the future, so I could see the money coming in and going out and the likelihood of running out or not,” Kirkpatrick says. “[It helped us] understand the kinds of things we would have to do to make sure our money lasted.”